sofifernandez/rick-morty-react/README.md

-# This is Riggity Wrecked, son! :wine_glass:
+# This is Riggity Wrecked, son! :wine_glass: WORK IN PROGRESS...

 A personal project to expand my portfolio using React and this amazing [Rick and Morty API](https://rickandmortyapi.com/) created by Axel Fuhrmann.
 You can find the deploy [here](https://riggity-wrecked.netlify.app/).